A great teamwork speaker can help you strengthen your team, increase your corporate competitiveness, and position your company for the next big thing.

 “I do not know sir, but my boss told me to find one?
 Are you available sir?

-“I will be available in 30 days, but I am not sure I can help you.”
+“I am available, but I am not sure I can help you.”

 Most professional speakers have experienced this conversation.
 Those who are inviting them do not know the purpose of the invitation — aside from the fact that they need someone who will talk about teamwork.